javascript-tutorial/en.javascript.info/2-ui/4-forms-controls/1-form-elements/article.md

 </script>
 ```

-Unlike most other controls, `<select>` allows to select multiple options at once if it has `multiple` attribute.
+Unlike most other controls, `<select>` allows us to select multiple options at once if it has `multiple` attribute.
 This attribute is rarely used, though.

 For multiple selected values, use the first way of setting values: add/remove the `selected` property from `<option>` subelements.